 Like many battery-powered mowers, you can fold the handle forward on this model and store it vertically.
 It’s a really easy system, too.
 Just pull the green tabs up to release and swing the handle forward.
 They’re the same releases you use to switch between the two handle heights.
 A handle on the front gives you a simple point to pull it up from.

-You can get this model direct from Greenworks for $599 with a 2.0Ah and a 4.0Ah battery.
+You can get this model at The Home Depot for $599 with a pair of 4.0Ah batteries and a dual-port charger.
 Both the mower and the batteries are backed by a 4-year warranty.
-It’s $100 more than the 21-inch model with a 5.0Ah battery.

 When you look at other battery-powered mowers in that price range, Greenworks is one of the most compelling models considering its performance and coverage.